How A Two Stroke Expansion Chamber Works

 Maximum Cross Sectional Area of

 If the belly is too wide then that causes the end of the diffuser and the beginning of the baffle to be "dead zones" that cause very minimal return wave strength and so in essence lengthens the belly.
 That is why some people think that having a wide belly widens the powerband (at the expense of peak power).
 Well, it does but sometimes because it's causing a longer virtual belly section at the expense of the diffuser and baffle lengths which does widen the powerband at the expense of peak power.

 With most bikes there is limited space which sets the maximum diameter of the belly and so the diffuser and baffle have to be designed to accommodate the belly diameter.
 It is always parallel-walled.
 When designing a pipe it is always best to make variations to it and note the results at the power graph.
 Below are 3 graphs showing the difference in pipe powerbands for different belly lengths with a single cone baffle.
 The shortest belly gave the best peak power but the need for the powerband to be wider than each gears RPM range is more important than peak power.
-When you upshift you want to be within the pipe powerband.
+After you upshift you want to be within the pipe powerband.

 The Baffle Cone